matinict/Magento2x-Ubuntu-Nginx/pwa-studio.md

 ### 1.1b Node

         node -v
         npm init @magento/pwa
         npm init @magento/pwa

-       @magento/create-pwa v2.3.1

-       Creating a PWA Studio project

        ?
 Project root directory (will be created if it does not exist) pwa-spider
        ?
 Short name of the project to put in the package.json "name" field pwa-spider
        ?
 Name of the author to put in the package.json "author" field matin
        ?
 Which template would you like to use to bootstrap pwa-spider?
 Defaults to "@magento/venia-concept". @magento/venia-concept
        ?
 Magento instance to use as a backend (will be added to `.env` file) Other
        ?
 URL of a Magento instance to use as a backend (will be added to `.env` file) https://magento2.localhost
        ?
 Edition of the magento store (Adobe Commerce or Magento Open Source) CE
        ?
 Braintree API token to use to communicate with your Braintree instance (will be added to `.env` file) sandbox_8yrzsvtm_s2bg8fs563crhqzk
        ?
-NPM package management client to use npm
+NPM package management client to use npmu
        ?
 Install package dependencies with npm after creating project No

-       Running command:
+       ##Running command:
        buildpack create-project pwa-spider --name "pwa-spider" --author "matin" --template "@magento/venia-concept" --backend-url "https://magento2.localhost" --backend-edition "CE" --braintree-token "sandbox_8yrzsvtm_s2bg8fs563crhqzk" --npm-client "npm" --no-install